-- 4. Place stakes at the following locations and label with item being staked: - Handholes. - Conduit and/or cable alignment direction changes. - Critical conduit locations where contract documents specify depth greater than standard and trenchless (bored) installation methods as described in Section 2553 of the Standard Specifications. - Transitions from plow to bore or bore to plow. - At locations requiring specific depths to avoid existing or future facilities. - A minimum of 100 feet apart along plowed conduit. - A minimum of 25 feet apart along bored conduit. - At other locations as noted within the contract documents. - 5.
-Label stakes marking bore locations with required minimum conduit depth below existing grade.
+- 4. Place lath at the following locations and label with item being staked: - Handholes. - Conduit and/or cable alignment direction changes. - Critical conduit locations where contract documents specify depth greater than standard and bored installation methods as described in Section 2553 of the Standard Specifications. - Transitions from plow to bore or bore to plow. - At locations requiring specific depths to avoid existing or future facilities. - A minimum of 100 feet apart along plowed conduit. - A minimum of 25 feet apart along bored conduit. - At other locations as noted within the contract documents. - 5.
+Label lath marking bore locations with required minimum conduit depth shown in the contract documents.
+Survey to field verify current ground elevation and adjust minimum conduit depth if field conditions differ from plan existing grade.

-D. Disruption to Existing Fiber Networks.
+C. Disruption to Existing Fiber Networks and ITS Devices.